incremental-design/app-stencils/CONTRIBUTE.md

 16. Convert the contents of your package's `src` to typescript.

     Typescript only pays attention to the `.ts`, `.tsx`, `.d.ts` files in your package's `src` folder.
 It will ignore any `.js` and `.jsx` files.
 This is a problem, because your package currently contains a single `.js` file: in `src/<name-of-package>.js`.
 If you ask Typescript to build your code, it won't find anything to build, and it will error instead.
 To fix this, change the `.js` extension in `src/<name-of-package>.js` to `.ts` (i.e. `src/<name-of-package>.ts`).
-Once you make this change, Typescript will notice and compile the file.
+Once you make this change, Typescript will be able to notice and compile the file.

     ![Convert `.js` files to `.ts`](./.readme/tsconfig-js-to-ts.gif)